 They crossed the 100th case mark on 20th February and were able to see a decline in the number of new cases by the 2nd week of March, i.e. within 3 weeks despite not imposing serious lockdowns, setting a new example to the world.
 Such methodologies are best suitable for countries having less population, and moderate to high GDP, as the testing kits are difficult to import or manufacture.

 The cumulative total COVID 19 tests per thousand people of the country’s population chart above, shows how aggressively South Korea tested their people right from the early stages when they crossed the 100 cases mark (on 20th Feb 2020) in comparison to Italy, which also has registered around 100 cases during the same time period.
 And when compared to the US, they have not caught up with either of these countries in spite of having such a high number of cases.

-In part-2 of this blog series, we will assess the situation in India, analyze trends and comparisons with other countries, breakdown the effects of lockdown, and forecast the roadmap for a post-COVID-19 world.
+In part-2 of this blog series, we will assess the situation in India, analyze trends and comparisons with other countries, breakdown the effects of lockdown, and forecast the roadmap for a post-COVID-19 world using data science and analytics.
 Till then, stay safe everyone!